zhu-xlab/GlobalBuildingAtlas/im2bf/README.md

 ## Installation
 Follow the bellow steps to reproduce the
 1. A .yaml file is provided for creating the conda environment.
+Run